Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 At this point, we have preprocessed the raw input, which is now ready to be fed into our transformer model.

 ## 1a) Single attention head:
 The attention head is where the model learns the richer contextual embedding for each word.
 Specifically, the model learns how much, the other words in the sequence should influence the meaning of the current word.
 On a high level, this involves a matrix multiplication of the key, query and value matrices.
-There are many great resources on interpreting these mechanisms, like the post by [Luis Serrano](https://cohere.com/blog/what-is-attention-in-language-models).
+There are many great resources on interpreting these mechanisms, like this post by [Luis Serrano](https://cohere.com/blog/what-is-attention-in-language-models).

 | Variable | Description | In this post |